hrmcardle0/website/README.md

 ## Architecture

+**NOTE**: A deep dive into the architecture and design of this website and associated backend infrastructure can be found in the [on this blog post](https://www.hmcardle.com/posts/5640825748848640).

 The overall architecture of this setup is far too complex for a simple static website, however it serves as a good testing grounds for all things cloud and kubernetes.
 There are two separate environments for this.

 ### Frontend